aktech/aktech.github.io/about.md

 at various national and international conferences and local meetups.
 Here is a [link](http://iamit.in/talks) to all of my presentations.

-I am usually found at New Delhi, India.
+I am usually found in London, UK.
 This Website is my Internet Address.
 You may find me with handle "aktech" on the Web.

 It's pretty easy to reach out to me.
 Feel free to get in touch via email: dtu[dot]amit@gmail[dot]com